olivernewth/newth-quartz/content/Frameworks/CIRCLES Method.md

 ---
 title: CIRCLES Method
-description: A systematic approach to product design and improvement
+description: Framework for product design and problem-solving
 tags:
   - product-management
-  - frameworks
   - design
+  - strategy
 ---

 The CIRCLES Method is a structured framework for approaching product design challenges and improvements.

-## Framework Components
+## Core Components

 ### Comprehend
 - Understand the problem space